Policy 420.15 - Pay Rate Adjustments for Exempt Staff

 Faculty members are covered under a separate policy.

 "Merit Adjustments" are changes to an employee's base pay rate based on performance.
 Merit adjustments are usually determined during the annual salary adjustment process based on overall guidelines established by the USM and/or by the UMUC President.

-Adjustments to an employee's base pay rate may occur as the result of a position reclassification without competitive recruitment.
-Reclassification pay changes shall be determined using the market analysis in combination with an internal equity analysis and must bring the employee's salary to at least the minimum pay of the appropriate Zone.
+Adjustments to an employee’s base pay rate may occur as the result of a position reclassification without competitive recruitment.
+Reclassification pay changes shall be determined using the market analysis in combination with an internal equity analysis and must bring the employee’s salary to at least the minimum pay of the appropriate pay grade.

 "In-Line Adjustments" address specific cases of salary inequity, incorrect slotting, or other salary equity problems identified by management.